seetal-dass/Tala/README.md

 		b) Click Advanced system settings, then Environment Variables.

-		c) Add a New System Variable: Variable Name: PATH and Variable Value: C:\Program Files\Java\jdk1.8.0_121
+		c) Add a New System Variable: Variable Name: PATH and Variable Value: C:\Program Files\Java\jdk1.8.0_121.
+Save.

 		Exit the control panel.

-7) Add the JDK path to IntelliJ - Click on Filr -> Project Structure -> Under the 'Project SDK' add the path to the JDK.
+7) Add the JDK path to your IDE.
+Since I used IntelliJ: - Click on File -> Project Structure -> Under the 'Project SDK' add the path to the JDK.
 In my case it is: 'C:\Program Files\Java\jdk1.8.0_121', click on Apply -> OK.

 ##################    CLONE REPOSITORY FROM GITHUB     ##########################

 1. Assuming that you have access to GitHub, clone the repo at:
-2. Open the project TalaATMQATest from the cloned repo, using IntelliJ.

 ##################    RUNNING THE ATM PROGRAM     ##########################

+1. Create a new project in IntelliJ.
+2. Copy the contents of the cloned src folder into the src folder of your newly created project.
+Save the project.
+3. To execute the ATM program run the main function ATMMachine.main(), which will display the menu options allowing you to execute the ATM functionality.